OfficeDev/m365-msteams-northwind-app-samples/Labs/Labs-A/Lab-A08.md

 }

-// TODO: Securely the results of this function for the lifetime of the resulting token async function getOboAccessToken(clientSideToken) {
+// TODO: Securely cache the results of this function for the lifetime of the resulting token async function getOboAccessToken(clientSideToken) {

     const tenantId = process.env.TENANT_ID;